MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 The index we're creating for this tutorial is relatively small and can be built locally.
 For larger and more complex index, use cloud builds to leverage high performing machines in Azure to build.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)

-## Deploy MAKES API Host with custom index
+## Deploy MAKES API Host with a custom index

-We are now ready to set up a MAKES API instance with custom index.
+We are now ready to set up a MAKES API instance with a custom index.

-1. Upload built custom index to your MAKES storage account.
+1. Upload the built, custom index to your MAKES storage account.
 You can do so by using following [Blob Upload from Azure Portal](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
 If you use cloud index build, you may skip this step.

-1. Run CreateHostResources to create MAKES hosting virtual machine image.
+1. Run CreateHostResources to create a MAKES hosting virtual machine image.

     ```cmd
     kesm.exe CreateHostResources --MakesPackage https://<makes_storage_account_name>.blob.core.windows.net/makes/<makes_release_version> --HostResourceName <makes_host_resource_name>
     ```

 > [!NOTE]
 > If your account is connected to multiple Azure Directories or Azure Subscriptions, you'll also have to specify the **--AzureActiveDirectoryDomainName** and/or **--AzureSubscriptionId** parameters.
-See [Command Line Tool Reference](reference-makes-command-line-tool#common-authentication-parameters) for more details.
+See [Command Line Tool Reference](reference-makes-command-line-tool.md#common-authentication-parameters) for more details.

 1. Run DeployHost command and use the "--MakesIndex" parameter to load the custom KDD paper index we've built.